 Remains of Utah pilot killed in WWII are finally home

-SALT LAKE CITY (AP) — The remains of a World War II pilot shot down in Germany have arrived back in his home state of Utah, where they're expected to be buried.
+SALT LAKE CITY (AP) — The remains of a World War II pilot shot down in Germany have arrived back in his home state of Utah, where they are expected to be buried.

-The Salt Lake Tribune reports 2nd Lt.
-Lynn W. Hadfield's remains are set to be buried Thursday, 74 years to the day of Hadfield's crash.
+Army Air Forces 2nd Lt.
+Lynn W. Hadfield's remains are set to be buried Thursday, 74 years to the day of Hadfield's crash, the Salt Lake Tribune reported on Tuesday.

 A German researcher found evidence of a crash site in 2016 in Hulsten-Reken, about 10 miles (16.1 kilometers) away.